-- Policy 1: Encourage Complete Streets and connectivity. - Policy 2: Balance comfort and safety for all road users.

-Policy 3: Improve transit quality of service.

-Policy 4: Develop a wayfinding system.
+- Policy 1: Encourage Complete Streets and connectivity. - Policy 2: Balance comfort and safety for all road users. - Policy 3: Improve transit quality of service. - Policy 4: Develop a wayfinding system.

 The development will be evaluated for conformance to the Prince George's County Zoning Ordinance at the time of permit review.
-The applicant for the subject property should consider the Complete Streets element of the MPOT and the sector plan multimodal transportation goals and policies in the property's future site design.
-Since this segment of the Cheverly to Bladensburg Waterfront Park Trail would not connect to an existing trail or bicycle and pedestrian facility on either end, construction of this segment is not required to be built by the applicant.
+Staff recommends that the applicant for the subject property consider the Complete Streets element of the MPOT and the sector plan multimodal transportation goals and policies in the property's future site design.
+Since this segment of the Cheverly to Bladensburg Waterfront Park Trail would not connect to an existing trail or bicycle and pedestrian facility on either end, staff does not recommend that this segment be built by the applicant.
 However, the applicant has provided a public use easement to the Town of Cheverly reflecting the alignment of a future segment of the Cheverly to Bladensburg Waterfront Park Trail.
 The Town may choose to build a trail connecting Craftsman Circle with Crest Avenue as they deem appropriate, or at a future time the Town may coordinate with the Prince George's County Department of Parks and Recreation to build and maintain this section of trail when a more complete connection between the Town of Cheverly and the Bladensburg Waterfront Park Trail can be provided.

-Based on the findings presented above, adequate pedestrian and bicycle transportation facilities will exist to serve the resubdivision, as required under Section 24-111 of the Subdivision Regulations.
+Based on the findings presented above, staff concludes that adequate pedestrian and bicycle transportation facilities will exist to serve the proposed resubdivision, as required under Section 24-111 of the Subdivision Regulations.
+There are no additional recommendations pertaining to this application.

-6. Transportation-The subject property is located within Transportation Service Area 1, as defined in the 2014 Plan Prince George's 2035 Approved General Plan.
+3. Transportation-The subject property is located within Transportation Service Area 1, as defined in the 2014 Plan Prince George's 2035 Approved General Plan.
 As such, the subject property is evaluated according to the following standards:

-Links and Signalized Intersections: Level of Service (LOS) E, with signalized intersections operating at a critical lane volume (CLV) of 1,600 or better.
+Links and Signalized Intersections: Level of Service E, with signalized intersections operating at a critical lane volume of 1,600 or better.